SEP 公開

 Unsubscribe

-New Septembers is a podcast about creative authenticity and joy, empowering creatives to make thoughtful and aligned choices, even if those bold choices go against the grain of societal expectations.
-Hosted by Darby Baublitz, New Septembers talks to creatives who are on their journey to feeling connected to their inner artists.
+New Septembers is a podcast about creative authenticity and joy, empowering artists to make thoughtful and aligned choices not just at the beginning of the day or the week or the year, but also on Tuesdays in the middle of the month at 4:38am.
+Hosted by Darby Baublitz, a Pittsburgh based multi-passionate actor and writer, New Septembers centers topics that cover what it's like to be on the journey to feeling connected to our inner artists.

 continue reading